-Decreasing investments and deteriorating credit quality of borrowers appropriate economic state policies and increased opportunities for private sector financing, including from international organisations.
+Decreasing investments and deteriorating credit quality of borrowers the potential growth of economies and trade.
+Investment activity needs to be supported to overcome the observed slowdown in long-term economic growth, especially in developing countries.
+This will require appropriate economic state policies and increased opportunities for private sector financing, including from international organisations.